Lizare1811/driver-drowsiness-detection/README.md

-Drowsiness Detection System
+Driver Drowsiness Detection System

+Project Overview

-This project detects driver drowsiness in real-time using a webcam.
-It includes two detection methods:
+This project detects driver drowsiness in real-time using computer vision techniques and a webcam.
+It monitors facial features such as eye closure and yawning to identify signs of fatigue and alert the user, helping prevent accidents.

+Tech Stack

+1)Python

+2)OpenCV

+3)MediaPipe

+4)NumPy

+Key Features

+1)Real-time face tracking using webcam

+2)Eye closure detection using Eye Aspect Ratio (EAR)

+3)Yawning detection using Mouth Aspect Ratio (MAR)

+4)Two detection modes:

+    Eye-only detection
+    EAR + MAR combined detection for improved accuracy

+5)Visual alert system when drowsiness is detected

+Methodology

+1. Eye-Only Detection

-1)Eye-only detection: Uses Eye Aspect Ratio (EAR) to detect if the eyes are closed.
+   Uses Eye Aspect Ratio (EAR) to monitor eye state

+   If EAR falls below a threshold, eyes are considered closed

+   Continuous eye closure triggers drowsiness alert

+2. EAR + MAR Detection

+Uses EAR for eye closure detection

-2)EAR + MAR detection: Uses Eye Aspect Ratio (EAR) + Mouth Aspect Ratio (MAR) to detect both eye closure and yawning.
+Uses Mouth Aspect Ratio (MAR) to detect yawning

-Features:

-1)Real-time drowsiness detection using OpenCV and MediaPipe.

-2)Alerts the user when drowsiness is detected.

-3)Supports two modes:-Eye-only: Simple eye closure detection. -EAR + MAR: Eye + Mouth detection for better accuracy.
+Combines both signals to improve detection accuracy

 Project Structure

-1)Drowsiness_Detection

-2)drowsiness_eye_only.py

-3)drowsiness_ear_mar.py

-4)README.md

-Note: No dataset/images are required as detection is done in real-time via webcam.
+ drowsiness_eye_only.py

+ drowsiness_ear_mar.py

+ README.md

+Thresholds Used

+EAR Threshold: 0.25 (eye closure detection)

+MAR Threshold: 0.6 (yawning detection)

+These values can be adjusted based on user behavior and lighting conditions.

 How to Run

-1)Install dependencies:
+1. Install dependencies:
    pip install opencv-python mediapipe numpy

-2)Run Eye-only detection:
+2. Run Eye-only detection:
    python drowsiness_eye_only.py

-3)Run EAR + MAR detection:
+3. Run EAR + MAR detection:
    python drowsiness_ear_mar.py

-What happens:
+4. Ensure webcam is enabled

+Output

-1)The webcam opens and tracks the face.
+The system opens the webcam and tracks the user's face

-2)EAR threshold is used to detect closed eyes.
-3)MAR threshold is used to detect yawning (in EAR+MAR mode).
+Detects eye closure and yawning in real-time

-4)Alerts are displayed on screen if drowsiness is detected.
+Displays an alert on screen when drowsiness is detected

-Thresholds Used
-1)EAR threshold: 0.25 (for eye closure)

-2)MAR threshold: 0.6 (for yawning)

-These thresholds can be adjusted depending on lighting and user behavior.
+Applications

+Driver safety systems

+Accident prevention

+Smart vehicle monitoring systems

-Future Enhancements
+Future Improvements

-1)Add sound or SMS alerts when drowsiness is detected.

-2)Combine with driver fatigue database to improve accuracy.

-3)Add support for multiple faces in the frame.

-Dependencies

-1)OpenCV (opencv-python)
-2)MediaPipe (mediapipe)
-3)NumPy (numpy)
+Add audio alert system for stronger warning

+Improve detection accuracy using deep learning

+Integrate with IoT-based vehicle systems

+Deploy as a real-time application

+Conclusion

+This project demonstrates how computer vision techniques like EAR and MAR can be effectively used to detect driver drowsiness in real-time and enhance road safety.